Mentoring relationships are critical for career development and success in the 21st century.

 Underpinned by Babson’s leading research on mentoring and entrepreneurial leadership development, CWEL offers three one-on-one mentorship programs delivered at critical points in our student’s tenure at Babson.

-Pairs first-year CWEL Scholars with sophomore CWEL Scholars for peer mentoring.
+Pairs first-year students with upperclassman for peer mentoring.

 Pairs undergraduate juniors and seniors with professional women who have 3-15 years of work experience.